AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 I watched the sequence play like a movie in my head...
 ****

 The room was always the same with its white walls and wooden floor.
-The air no longer whispered the single word, my demons had no hold when Alex was with me.
-Alex and I had played all night long building towers with lettered blocks.
-We took turns stomping on them like Godzilla.
+The air no longer whispered "monster", my demons had no hold when Alex was with me.
+Alex and I had played all night long building towers with lettered blocks and we didn't care that the only word they ever spelled was 'monster'.
+But we still took turns stomping on them like Godzilla.
 Alex even made the sounds like in the old movies.
 He made me laugh.

 But it was time to go.
 Alex's ice blue eyes sparkled as we hugged and then waved good-bye.